Scottish Radio Holdings: History

+Purchase by Emap

 SRH had a network of 22 stations when it was acquired by rival media group Emap on 21 June 2005.
 The newspaper titles published by SRH, collectively known as Score Press, was sold to Johnston Press for £155 million.
 The group's newspaper interests were sold off as were the firm's radio operations in the Republic of Ireland.
 SRH's UK radio operations were integrated into those of Emap with the two SRH-owned Vibe FM stations becoming Kiss 101 and Kiss 105-108.
 The group's FM stations in Scotland formed a local version of the Big City Network which Emap were already operating in England.
 Emap also took on SRH's AM stations in Scotland, Wave 105 on England's south coast, and two stations in Northern Ireland from SRH.

 In December 2007, Emap announced that their consumer media interests including radio stations would be sold to Hamburg based Bauer Media Group.